skippyr/flamerial.vim/README.md

 > In the previews, the Flamerial theme was used in Neovim.
 The plugins:
 > [vim-airline](https://github.com/vim-airline/vim-airline), [vim-signify](https://github.com/mhinz/vim-signify) and [Mason](https://github.com/williamboman/mason-lspconfig.nvim)
 > with an LSP server for Typescript were used.
 Plugins can affect how the theme
 > highlights in your setup.
+Font used is [IntelOne Mono](https://github.com/intel/intel-one-mono).

 For more ports or details about the Flamerial theme, check out its [main repository](https://github.com/skippyr/flamerial).